Close Menu

 The US Navy-US Marine Corps team went on to perform heroically in battles and landings throughout US History, and continues to do so today.
 No other Navy or Marine Corps in the world comes anywhere near the capabilities of the US Navy or US Marine Corps.

-Question for students (and subscribers): Has anyone in your family served in the U.S. Marines Corps?
-Please let us know in the comments section below this article.
+Question for students (and subscribers) to ponder: Has anyone in your family served in the U.S. Marines Corps?

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook and becoming one of our patrons!